Hollow World Campaign Set: Contents

+The books include information about new monsters, elves, dwarves, character classes, pirates, and immortals.

 Publication history

 Hollow World was written by Aaron Allston, with a cover by Fred Fields and interior illustrations by Thomas Baxa and Mark Nelson, and was published by TSR in 1990 as a boxed set containing a 128-page book, a 64-page book, and a 32-page book, and four large color maps.